 Temperature measuring instruments measure the temperature of vapors, liquids, and solids.
-Air, water, and refrigerant in copper lines are the common substances measure for temperature level regardless of the medium to be measured the methods for checking the accuracy of the instruments are similar.
+Air, water, and refrigerant in copper lines are the common substances measured for temperature level regardless of the medium to be measured; the methods for checking the accuracy of the instruments are similar.

-Refrigeration technicians must have thermometers that are accurate from -50°F 50°F to measure the refrigeration lines and the inside coolers higher temperatures are experience when measuring ambient temperatures, such as when the operating pressures for the condenser are being examined heating and air conditioning technicians must measure air temperatures from 40°F 250°F and water temperatures as high as 220°F for normal service.
+Refrigeration technicians must have thermometers that are accurate from -50°F 50°F to measure the refrigeration lines and the inside coolers higher temperatures are experienced when measuring ambient temperatures, such as when the operating pressures for the condenser are being examined heating, and air conditioning technicians must measure air temperatures from 40°F 250°F and water temperatures as high as 220°F for normal service.

-In the past most technicians relied on glass then Mercury or alcohol thermometers.
+In the past, most technicians relied on the glass then Mercury or alcohol thermometers.

-New electronic digital thermometers are what is used now and gives the most accurate reading.
+New electronic digital thermometers are used now and give the most accurate reading.

-Digital thermometers are simple economical and good at taking measurements although the digital instrument cost more they can retains accuracy for longer times.
+Digital thermometers are simple, economical, and good at taking measurements; although the digital instrument costs more, they can retain accuracy for longer times.

-Pocket type thermometers are often used in a pinch for taking quick a quick measurement but are not as accurate as sensor probes built into digital.
+Pocket-type thermometers are often used in a pinch for taking quick measurements but are not as accurate as sensor probes built into digital.

 Accuracy is more important the lower temperature goes.
-Where small temperature differences are measured.
-A 1°F air does not sound like much until you have one degree that is off plus or -1°F and try to take an accurate temperature drop across the water heat exchanger that only has a drop of 10°F. You will have a Built-in 20% degree of error.
+When small temperature differences are measured, 1°F air does not sound like much until you have one degree that is off plus or -1°F and tries to take an accurate temperature drop across the water heat exchange that only has a drop of 10°F. You will have a Built-in 20% degree of error.